Periodicities for Taylor coefficients of half-integral weight modular forms: Introduction

 For instance, the first few values of $d(n)$ are $1,1,-1,51,849,-26199,\ldots$.
-Romik showed that these are all integers \cite[Theorem 1]{Romik} and posed the following conjecture. \begin{conjecture}[{\cite[Conjecture 13]{Romik}}] Let $p$ be an odd prime.
-Then we have: \begin{enumerate} \item If $p\equiv3\pmod 4$, then $d(n)\equiv 0\pmod p$ for sufficiently large $n$. \item If $p\equiv1\pmod 4$, the sequence $\left\{d(n)\pmod p\right\}_{n=0}^{\infty}$ is periodic. \end{enumerate} \end{conjecture} In particular, regardless of the case, the sequence modulo $p$ is always eventually periodic.
+Comparing this to \eqref{eqtaylor}, we point out that the derivatives $\partial^n\theta_3(i)$ vanish for odd $n$ since $i$ is a fixed point of the transformation $\tau\mapsto -1/\tau$, under which $\theta_3$ and all its non-holomorphic derivatives are equivariant.
+Romik showed that the numbers $d(n)$ are all integers \cite[Theorem 1]{Romik} and posed the following conjecture. \begin{conjecture}[{\cite[Conjecture 13]{Romik}}] Let $p$ be an odd prime.
+Then we have: \begin{enumerate} \item If $p\equiv3\pmod 4$, then $d(n)\equiv 0\pmod p$ for sufficiently large $n$. \item If $p\equiv1\pmod 4$, the sequence $\left\{d(n)\pmod p\right\}_{n=1}^{\infty}$ is periodic. \end{enumerate} \end{conjecture} In particular, regardless of the case, the sequence modulo $p$ is always eventually periodic.
 Romik also asks the question if a similar pattern persists modulo higher powers of primes \cite[Section 8]{Romik}.
-Recently, part of \Cref{conjRomik} has been proven by Scherer \cite{Scherer}. \begin{theorem}[{\cite[Theorem 1]{Scherer}}] Part 1 of \Cref{conjRomik} is true.
-Moreover, we have that $d(n)\equiv (-1)^{n+1}\pmod 5$. \end{theorem} Apart from the congruences modulo $5$, part $2$ of Romik's conjecture remains open.
-In this paper, we prove and considerably generalize this half of the conjecture. \begin{theorem} Suppose that $k,N\in\N$ and let $f\in M_{k-1/2}(\Gamma_1(4N))$ be a modular form with algebraic Fourier coefficients.
-Further suppose that $p$ is a split prime in $\Q(\tau_0)$ for a CM point $\tau_0$.
-Then the normalized Taylor coefficients of $f$ at $\tau_0$ are eventually periodic modulo any power $p^A$, $A\in\N$. \end{theorem} \begin{remark*} The results of \cite{DG} are related to this theorem, and indeed also cover the cases of split primes $p$.
-The two key differences are that the results here have been extended to half-integral weight and the proofs have been extended to remove technical conditions that were required on the CM points in \cite{DG}, and so the results here are more general as well as easier to apply. \end{remark*} \begin{remark*} It is worth noting that the inert prime case was studied in detail for integral weight forms by Larson and Smith \cite{LarsonSmith}.
-There, they found similar eventual vanishing results modulo $p$ as in \Cref{ThmScherer}.
-Although it appears numerically that more general versions of their work hold, it appears that new techniques are required to prove a general phenomenon since their proofs use the structure of the algebra of integer weight modular forms on $\mathrm{SL}_2(\mathbb Z)$ in an essential way. \end{remark*} Part 2 of \Cref{conjRomik} follows by taking $f(\tau)=\Theta(\tau)\in M_{1/2}(\Gamma_0(4))$ (defined in \eqref{etas} below) and $\tau_0=i/2$.
-By combining with \Cref{ThmScherer}, we immediately obtain the following. \begin{corollary} The conjecture of Romik is true. \end{corollary}
+Recently, part of \Cref{conjRomik} has been proven by Scherer \cite{Scherer}. \begin{thm*}[{\cite[Theorem 1]{Scherer}}] \mbox{} \begin{enumerate} \item Part 1 of \Cref{conjRomik} is true. \item We have that $d(n)\equiv (-1)^{n+1}\pmod 5$. \end{enumerate} \end{thm*} Apart from the congruences modulo $5$, part $2$ of Romik's conjecture remains open.
+In this paper, we prove and considerably generalize this half of the conjecture.

+In order to state our main result we need to introduce an additional notation.
+As usual, define the weight $k$ Eisenstein series for even integer $k>2$ by